stho32/Treehouse-04-TicTacToe/README.md

 ## About the global variable restrictions of the project as imposed by TeamTreehouse

 I respect the need for a low amount of global variables.
 Still I had loved to split the code over multiple files to make it more readable...

+## Post Assessment Refactoring

+After being reviewed and since I have my "mark" now, I can do some refactorings that I'd like very much.
+If you want to go back to the state I got my Review with, you can always do so by visiting the state of the repository at change 44 https://github.com/stho32/Treehouse-04-TicTacToe/tree/711348b28305fab661152d7cc4131c6cc2669658.

+ - AI is a separate file now and placed in the source directory.
+The tests in the Source-AI folder are changed to use that file instead of the now-deleted own copy.
+The game and the tests use the same file now.
+ - Separated out the SceneManager as an own file, since its not really part of the game logic.